lambdaclass/lambda_ethereum_consensus/docs/specs/fork-choice.md

 def on_block(store: Store, signed_block: SignedBeaconBlock) -> None:
     """
     Run ``on_block`` upon receiving a new block.

-    A block that is asserted as invalid due to unavailable PoW block may be valid at a later time, consider scheduling it for later processing in such case.
     """
     block = signed_block.message
     # Parent block must be known